omersahintas/hyperion/README.md

 pipenv shell
 ```

+## Remarks

-P.S.
-If you have space constraints, use a Python image instead of Ubuntu 20.04.
+* If you have space constraints, use a Python image instead of Ubuntu 20.04.
+* To replace JAX with CUDA 11, after activating virtualenv enter:
+  * `pip install jax[cuda11_pip]==0.4.6 -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html`